-MQM is the only political party in Pakistan which represents and comprises of ninety eight percent working, middle class and poor masses of the country who are presently down trodden, disadvantaged and exploited by the two percent ruling elite.
+MQM is the only political party in Pakistan that represents and comprises of ninety-eight percent the working, middle class and poor masses of the country who are presently downtrodden, disadvantaged and exploited by the two percent ruling elite.

-MQM has revolutionised politics in Pakistan its elected representatives and office bearers are chosen by ordinary party members/workers and people on merit from constituents level not by virtue of being born in a feudal family or political dynasty.
+MQM has revolutionized politics in Pakistan its elected representatives and office-bearers are chosen by ordinary party members/workers and people on merit from constituents level not by virtue of being born in a feudal family or political dynasty.

-MQM is struggling to abolish this obsolete system and introduce participatory democracy, merit based bureaucracy and independent judiciary wherein the State shall promote social and economic wellbeing of the people in order to establish a truly democratic, progressive and egalitarian society in the country where all citizens have equal rights irrespective of their caste, colour, creed, language, ethnicity, gender, belief and religion.
+MQM is struggling to abolish this obsolete system and introduce participatory democracy, merit-based bureaucracy and independent judiciary wherein the State shall promote social and economic wellbeing of the people in order to establish a truly democratic, progressive and egalitarian society in the country where all citizens have equal rights irrespective of their caste, color, creed, language, ethnicity, gender, belief and religion.

 MQM believes in Realism and Practicalism.
 MQM is against all types of terrorism, religious extremism and is struggling for religious, sectarian and interfaith harmony.

-The cherished goals of MQM are eradication of political authoritarianism, abolition of feudal system, promotion of cultural pluralism, devolution of power to the grass root level and to achieve full provincial autonomy and a completely devolve local government system.
-MQM believes in induction of common man in the power structure to provide opportunity to economically and socially deprived people-“empowerment for all” for a better and safer life for today and tomorrow.
+The cherished goals of MQM are eradication of political authoritarianism, abolition of the feudal system, promotion of cultural pluralism, devolution of power to the grass-root level and achieving full provincial autonomy and a completely devolve local government system.
+MQM believes in the induction of the common man in the power structure to provide an opportunity to economically and socially deprived people-“empowerment for all” for a better and safer life for today and tomorrow.

 MQM hopes that the people of Pakistan will support the MQM to achieve these cherished goals.